emmajanedrews/base-template/_posts/2018-04-03-how-jnos-public-relations-helps-doctors-brand-themselves.md

 **How do you help doctors build their business through branding?**

-Doctors spend a lot of time in the office, but before that, they spend a lot time in their educational pursuit.
+Doctors spend a lot of time in the office, but before that, they spend a lot of time in their educational pursuit.
 We like to help them find stories within that journey.
 Most doctors were never taught how to build their business outside of medical school.

 Social media is so new to our generation.
 Prior to attending medical school, they never dreamed of having to know about using such a platform.
 Using branding and my experience in public relations, I help them identify a message or a tone that they want to convey on their social media platforms, combined with nice, crisp imagery.